badnickton/portfolio/README.md

 ## About Me

-Hi, I'm [Your Name](https://github.com/badnickton).
+Hi, I'm [Nicholas (Nick)](https://github.com/badnickton).
 I'm passionate about data science, web development, and problem-solving.
 In this portfolio, I’ve compiled some of my best work that demonstrates my ability to build scalable applications, analyze datasets, and create impactful solutions.

 ## Projects